Etpmls/Etpmls-Micro/README.md

 You can refer to the app.yaml.example file to configure.

 > The configuration example of Etpmls-Micro/file/app.yaml.example in the EM framework source code is always the latest.
-If your application configuration file is old, please copy the configuration file example from EM to your project.
+If you plan to upgrade from a lower version to a higher version of the EM framework, please copy the latest configuration file example from EM to your project.